Rental Affordability

 How is the region performing?

-Wayne County renters spent 28.3 percent of their incomes on housing in 2023.
-This is a decrease of three percent from the previous year, an increase of 1.1 percent from 2000, and an increase of 1.9 percent from 1990.
+Wayne County renters spent 31.9 percent of their incomes on housing in 2024.
+This is an increase of 3.7 percent from the previous year, and an increase of 5.6 percent from 1990.
+Wyoming County renters spent 23.9 percent of their incomes on housing in 2024.
+This rate is an increase of 0.9 percent from the previous year, and a decrease of 0.7 percent from 1990.

-Pennsylvania renters spent 30.3 percent of their incomes on housing in 2023 – a decrease of 0.1 percent from the previous year, an increase of 4.4 percent from 2000, and an increase of 3.7 percent from 1990.
+Pennsylvania renters spent 30.5 percent of their incomes on housing in 2024 – an increase of 0.2 percent from the previous year, and an increase of four percent from 1990.